saurabhuja/saurabhuja/README.md

 ### Profile Summary

-__12 years of exeperience as Site Reliability Developer in Public Cloud, Private Cloud and on-premise infrastructure.__
+__12 years of experience as Site Reliability Developer in Public Cloud, Private Cloud and on-premise infrastructure.__
 __Serving as a key leader and expert on Build/CI/Cloud Provisioning/CD practices and components; mentoring and leading project teams in Cloud DevOps engagements.__
 __Currently working as a Principal Member Technical Staff for Identify Project in Oracle Bangalore.__